Don Northcote

-Life
+Early life

 Northcote was educated at Sir George Monoux Grammar School (1933–38).
 He graduated from University of London.

+Career

 He was a Lecturer in Plant Biochemistry at the University of Cambridge; then Reader from 1965 to 1972; and Professor from 1972 to 1989.
 He was also an Honorary Fellow of Downing College, Cambridge.

+Personal life

+His daughter Jane married 21-year-old Tim Berners-Lee at Cambridge Register Office in July 1976.
+Both had graduated, together, in Physics.
+Both would work as engineers in Poole in Dorset, at Plessey.
+She had attended Perse School for Girls.
+The reception was at Sidney Sussex College, with a holiday in southern Ireland.
+They lived in Corfe Mullen.